tl-its-umich-edu/spanish-placement-exam/README.md

 The disk volumes for the date persistence and for the OpenShift secrets need to be mounted explicitly.
 This can be done in deployment configuration yaml or in the OpenShift UI.

+Each SPE project also contains a plain *bash* pod that mounts the disk used to persist data.
+This allows examining and updating the persisted data if necessary.
+See *SPECIAL TASKS* below.

 ## Updating a SPE instance